obytes/react-native-template-obytes/docs/src/content/docs/getting-started/create-new-app.md

 The command will create an expo app named `MyApp` and install all the dependencies added by the starter.

 :::note
-Because we're using the Expo custom dev client to support native dependencies with the starter.
-The Expo Go app is not an option to consider here; instead, you need to create the app and install it on your simulator or device to start using it.
+Because we're using the Expo custom dev client to support native dependencies with the starter, The Expo Go app is not an option to consider here.
+Instead, you need to create the app and install it on your simulator or device to start using it.
 :::

 :::note